 The Call for Papers (CFP) website, sponsored by the University of Pennsylvania's Department of English, is the major source of information for locating conferences.
 Other sources for locating conference opportunities are your professors, the bulletin board in the graduate student commons room (JRC 356), professional journals/newsletters in the field (such as PMLA), or CFP emails sent to UST student accounts by the Graduate Program Coordinator.

 Assistance about how to write a proposal is always available from our professors; they have written successful proposals and presented a paper at more than one conference and are happy to help students prepare.
 When it comes to putting together a paper proposal, ask your professor for samples of successful proposals that they've written.
 Get right to the point when making your argument in the proposal and don't frontload it with lots of references to secondary sources.
 Highlight what is new and original about your work.

 The UST graduate English program hosts a conference each spring, usually in April or early May.
 This is a great conference to get "your feet wet," so to speak, and a comfortable way to try your hand at presenting a paper in familiar surroundings.
 The majority of students presenting are from St. Thomas, but graduate students from the five-state region, including those from the University of Minnesota, Minnesota State University Moorhead, North Dakota State University, and the University of Wisconsin-Eau Claire have also presented papers at this conference.
-The CFP for the April 26, 2013 conference can be found on our news page.
+The CFP for this conference is usually available in March.

 Another conference that UST graduate English students have presented at is the annual University of North Dakota Red River Conference on World Literature, also offered in April.
 The CFP for that conference is usually put out in late autumn.